bajamircea/cpp-play/src/coro_st_lib/README.md

     `.resume()`)
 - To resume a coroutine outside `await_suspend` follow the rules of immediate vs. scheduled that apply there.
 The equivalent of immediate is to call `.resume()` on the coroutine handle.
-The equivalend of scheduled is `schedule_coroutine_resume`.
+The equivalent of scheduled is `schedule_coroutine_resume`.
 - When in `start_as_chain_root`:
   - call `invoke_continuation` or `invoke_cancellation`, the parent does reference
     counting (usually some `pending_counter` named variable) to prevent uncontrolled